 Various teaching modalities will be explored as well as the use of instructional resources.
 Modes of evaluation will be examined, including use of standards and accreditation criteria, as well as classroom evaluation techniques and measuring procedures.
-Prerequisite: NUR 5111.
+Prerequisite: NUR 5111 of tissues; alterations in body defenses; alterations in body fluids and electrolytes; alterations in hormonal control, metabolism and nutrition and other select areas as a basis for advanced clinical nursing courses.